-In taxable accounts, both dividends and interest from U.S. stocks and bonds or other U.S. debt are included in calculating Canadian taxable income on a gross basis.
-Where US withholding tax has been paid, Canada allows a credit for the U.S. tax paid (or the proportion of your Canadian tax attributable to income from the U.S., if less) from your Canadian taxes otherwise payable.
-In addition,
+Both dividends and interest from U.S. stocks and bonds or other U.S. debt are included in calculating Canadian taxable income on a gross basis.
+Where U.S. withholding tax has been paid, Canada allows a "credit" for the U.S. tax paid (or the proportion of your Canadian tax attributable to income from the U.S., if less) from your Canadian taxes otherwise payable.
+In addition, if the amount of U.S. tax paid for the year exceeds the applicable Canadian tax, the excess U.S. tax may be deductible from your Canadian taxable income.